Dr. Kathrin Brinker

 She is known for not sitting still for a moment during her busy work days – and if you ever think of a task that needs to be done next, Danielle would already have done it.

-Danielle is on maternity leave from end 2021.
+Danielle is on maternity leave from July 2024.

 Nina Rabic